-This article was written by Linda Tock, an American living in Denmark, who has an extensive research background in the biomedical sciences.
-She has a Master’s Degree in Environmental Chemistry and Health, and will be pursuing a Ph.D.
+This article about artificial sweeteners and obesity was written by Linda Tock, an American living in Denmark, who has an extensive research background in the biomedical sciences.
+She has a Master’s Degree in Environmental Chemistry and Health and will be pursuing a Ph.D.
 Ms. Tock has a fascination for Daphnia, an interesting planktonic crustacean, that is an important organism in studying pollution and environmental stresses.
-She’s also a passionate Boston Red Sox fan, so she had to endure a difficult year.

 So I received a message from a friend of mine, wanting my opinion on this news article, which loudly proclaims that artificial sweeteners are linked to obesity.
 Because it was a genuine question regarding the science behind the study, and not a ‘concern troll’ about my preference for diet cola, I went and looked at the study itself to see what the fuss was about.

-In this study, NAS is saccharin, sucralose and aspartame, and the researchers claimed that consumption of these sweeteners cause GI (glucose intolerance) by inducing a change in the intestinal microbiota.
-Those changes in biota were canceled by antibiotic treatment (ie: they killed off the gut biota deliberately), and then they performed a fecal transplant of the feces from the NAS fed mice to ‘naive’ (or unexposed) mice, and those mice (with the new biota) had the same symptoms.
+In this study, NAS are saccharin, sucralose, and aspartame, and the researchers claimed that consumption of these sweeteners causes GI (glucose intolerance) by inducing a change in the intestinal microbiota.
+Those changes in biota were canceled by antibiotic treatment (ie: they killed off the gut biota deliberately), and then they performed a fecal transplant of the feces from the NAS-fed mice to ‘naive’ (or unexposed) mice, and those mice (with the new biota) had the same symptoms.

 To determine the effects of NAS on glucose homeostasis, we added commercial formulations of saccharin, sucralose or aspartame to the drinking water of lean 10-week-old C57Bl/6 mice (Extended Data Fig. 1a).
 Since all three commercial NAS comprise ~5% sweetener and ~95% glucose, we used as controls mice drinking only water or water supplemented with either glucose or sucrose.